ds-oliveira/rest-api/README.md

 npm init
 ```

-If we take a look at the directory, we can see a new file named package.json.
+If we take a look at the directory, we can see a new file named `package.json`.
 This file will be responsible for the management of our project's dependencies.

-The next step is to create the project's folder structure.
-We're going to create the following structure:
+The next step is to create the project's folder structure:
 ```
 - Dockerfile
 - process.yml